praxis/praxis-site/docs/gettingStarted/designingApiResources.md

 ![Docusaurus](/img/first-api-doc-browser.png)

 Nice, huh?
+Fully documented, with examples and all.
 Well, we might be feeling pretty good about our design, but we need to actually implement something before breaking out the champagne.
-Before we get into the implementation phase, we first need to make sure we have a properly built DB and have configured our models.
+Before we jump into the implementation phase, however, we first need to make sure we have a properly built DB and have configured our models.
+Let's take a quick parenthesis to get all that setup.